walindi/printf/README.md

-## 0x11.
-C - printf
+## printf

-A formatted output conversion C function which is works exactly like the C standard library function `printf`.
+This project is a simple implementation of the C standard library function `printf` that formats and prints data to stdout.

+Prototype: `int _printf(const char *format, ...);`

+## Description

+The `_printf` function writes output to stdout according to specified formats and returns the number of printed characters on success, and -1 when the function fails.

-### Collaborators
+### Authors
 - [Olatunde Oludeye](https://github.com/Olu-d)
 - [Barack Walindi](https://github.com/walindi)